 The 28th did not fire until close to the 54th and its volley forced back the French battalion.

 The 28th then delivered three charges, the third of which broke the 54th, which turned and fled to the protection of the grenadier battalion covering the withdrawal of Leval’s defeated regiments.

 Both French divisions were now in retreat.

-Dilkes’ Brigade halted on the top of Barossa Hill and reformed, too exhausted and depleted by casualties to follow up the defeated French with any speed.
+Dilkes’ Brigade halted on the top of Barrosa Hill and reformed, too exhausted and depleted by casualties to follow up the defeated French with any speed.

 Victor rallied Ruffin’s Division, assisted by his dragoons.

 Dilkes’ Brigade resumed its advance turning to the north-east.

 The French dragoons, which had been engaged with Whittingham’s force of Spanish and King’s German Legion cavalry, changed their focus of attack to the right wing of Dilkes’ Brigade, forcing the Third Guards to form square.

 Colonel Ponsonby took command of a squadron of the King’s German Legion Hussars, which he found in advance of Whittingham’s main force and led them in an attack on the French dragoons, charging through them and then charging the guns of Ruffin’s Division and the infantry beyond, who stood firm and drove the German hussars off.